Landlord Rent Guarantee Insurance (RGI) Guide

 The time I used RGI to make a Rent Arrears claim

-Okay, so I’ve covered when and why RGI can be so utterly useful, so perhaps the next and most logical step is to share my personal experience with RGI and how it proved to be invaluable for me.
+So, I’ve covered when and why RGI can be so useful.
+The next logical step is to share my personal experience – how it proved invaluable for me.
 Or at least, worth £900.

-My experience should provide you with a practical idea of how the claims process works and what you can expect (although, don’t be terribly disappointed by the fact it works exactly as one would expect an insurance claim to work).
+Hopefully, my story will give you a practical sense of how the claims process works and what to expect (though, spoiler alert: it works pretty much exactly as you’d expect an insurance claim to work).

-Long and truly painful story short, I had to evict a tenant after she fell into arrears.
-The Lord knows I tried my best with her, but she tested my patience until the bitter end; endless lies, broken promises, and excuses.
-A common story.
-It was painful.
+Long and painfully short, I had to evict a tenant after she fell into arrears.
+The Lord knows I tried my best with her, but she tested my patience until the bitter end; endless lies, broken promises, and excuses (most of which made no sense whatsoever, and some of which you’d expect a toddler to make).
+A common story, and a painful one.

-She defaulted on 2 months worth of rent, which cost me a little over £1,500.
-An amount I certainly didn’t want to part ways with.
-After I served her with a Section 8 eviction notice, thankfully she promptly vacated herself (it definitely could have got uglier).
-But obviously I was still in the hole; there was no chance she was going to pay her debt, that much was very clear.
+She defaulted on two months’ rent, costing me a little over £1,500 – money I had no intention of waving goodbye to.
+After serving her with a Section 8 eviction notice, she thankfully vacated promptly (it could have got much uglier).
+But I was still in the hole, and it was obvious she wasn’t going to repay a single nugget.

-Fortunately, I had taken out RGI with Homelet (they were recommended by my letting agent at the time), so I notified them of my dilemma, which resulted in the usual process of form filling in order to file a claim.
+Fortunately, I’d taken out RGI with Homelet – recommended by my letting agent at the time – so I informed them of my situation and began the usual form-filling to submit a claim.

-Approximately 3-4 weeks later I received a cheque for just over £900.
-So what happened to the rest of the £600?
+Approximately 3-4 weeks later, a cheque for just over £900 arrived.
+So, what happened to the other £600?

 Good question!
-Just like with traditional car insurance policies (and most other insurance types), I was subject to an excess fee.
-Unfortunately, mine was a whooping £600.
-Admittedly, at the time I was naïve to the fact, because I didn’t actually realise my excess fee was so high.
-But in all honesty, I was still elated by the fact I was able to recoup £900, and to be fair, after following a relatively easy claims process.
+Just like car insurance (and most other policies), I was subject to an excess fee.
+A whopping £600.
+At the time, I was naïve about this and hadn’t realised mine was so high.
+Still, I was elated to have recovered £900, especially through a relatively straightforward claims process.

 However, lesson learned!.
-I always get policies with little to no excess fees now (I actually do the same with my car insurance).
-I personally think the small premium to keep those nasty excess fees at bay is worth it.
+These days, I always opt for policies with little to no excess fees (I do the same with my car insurance).
+In my opinion, paying a small premium to keep those nasty excess fees at bay is worth every penny.

 Do I qualify for RGI?
 Can any Landlord get Rent Guarantee Insurance?

-There are usually a few requirements that must be met in order to be eligible for RGI:
+There are usually a few requirements you must meet to be eligible for RGI, which generally include the following (though some insurers may have additional criteria):

 • A written tenancy agreement.